tonyhue/grade-calculator/README.md

-# MyGrades - Grade Calculate
+# MyGrades - Grade Calculator

-MyGrades lets you easily calculate the grade you have in a class.
-It requires manually entering each assignment/quiz/presentation/test in a class to determine the current or overall grade.
+[MyGrades](http://labs.tonyhue.com/grade-calculator/) lets you easily calculate the grade you have in a class.
+Simply enter the scores you received on assignments, projects, presentations, and exams in a class and MyGrades will determine your current or final grade.

-Two values are needed:

-* the score received for the item
-* the percentage value of it

 ## Formula

+Two values are needed for each grade entry:

+* score
+* weight percentage

-[(Score received x Weight (convert to decimal)) + (...)] / [Total weight]
+[(Score-1 x Weight-1) + (Score-2 x Weight-2) + (...)] / Total weight

 ### Example:
-* Project: 85 pts, 10% weight
+* Project: 85%, 10% weight
-* Homework: 100 pts, 10% weight
+* Homework: 100%, 10% weight
-* Midterm 1: 70 pts, 25% weight
+* Midterm 1: 70%, 25% weight

 [(85 x 0.10) + (100 x 0.10) + (70 x 0.25)] / 45
 	= (8.5 + 10 + 17.5) / 45